-Cryptographic modules must be minimally validated to the FIPS 140 level identified in this section.
+Cryptographic modules must be minimally validated to the FIPS 140 level identified in this section, with the exception of Hardware Subscriber Key Management Key(s) only for key recovery and when dictated by extenuating circumstances put for by a Third-Party Requestor in alignment with legal or technical requirements.
 Additionally, the FPKIPA reserves the right to review technical documentation associated with any cryptographic modules under consideration for use by the FBCA.